Double-H Boots: History

-In the spring of 2002, Double-H Boots purchased the Acme Boot Company and rolled out a new line of men's, women's and children's boots under the Acme name.
+In 1991, Berkshire Hathaway acquired H.H.
+Brown.

 In 1995, Double-H debuted the Sonora line of western inspired fashion footwear for women.
 Sonora is a seasonal fashion line with launches twice a year.

-Plans are to expand the line to include men's fashion boots in 2006.
+In 2001, Berkshire Hathaway merged Dexter shoes with H.H.
+Brown.

+In the spring of 2002, Double-H Boots purchased the Acme Boot Company and rolled out a new line of men's, women's and children's boots under the Acme name.